 Contact an Experienced Slip and Fall Attorney

-At that point, the best thing you can do to make sure you protect your slip and fall claim and recover everything you are entitled to from the insurance company is contact a personal injury attorney experienced with slip and fall cases like the attorneys at Taylor, Warren, Weidner & Hancock.
+At that point, the best thing you can do to make sure you protect your slip and fall claim and recover everything you are entitled to from the insurance company is contact a personal injury attorney experienced with slip and fall cases like our attorneys at Taylor, Warren, Weidner, Hancock & Barnes.
 The insurance company will begin gathering evidence immediately and may try to get information from you or others that will allow them to deny or underpay your claim.
 It is in your best interest to bring in an experienced injury attorney to protect your rights to a full recovery.
 If you have been injured in a slip and fall on someone else's property, contact us.